Denoising the Future: Top-p Distributions for Moving Through Time: Introduction

 \paragraph{Related Work} Rabiner introduces HMMs~\cite{hmm} and proposes to use the Forward-Backward algorithm~\cite{baum1966statistical} for inference.
 Zhang et al. distill a language model into an HMM~\cite{gelato}.
-HMMs can be extended to Dynamic Bayesian Networks~\cite{dbn}, which can model interactions between different state variables.
+HMMs can be extended to Dynamic Bayesian Networks (DBNs)~\cite{dbn}, which can model interactions between different state variables.
 Inference is done by, e.g, the interface algorithm~\cite{murphy_diss}.
 However, query answering in Bayesian networks~\cite{pearl_intro_bayesian_networks} is NP-hard~\cite{bn_qa_np}, giving rise to approximations.
 Boyen and Koller represent the distribution over the random variables with successors in the next time step as a product of marginals~\cite{error_bound}, which is extended by Murphy and Weiss to always use a factored representation~\cite{murphy2001factored}.
 Instead of instantiating a DBN for each time step, Gao et al. introduce a sliding window approach~\cite{gao2014approximate}.
 Murphy provides an overview over approximate inference~\cite{murphy_diss}.
 Though, the focus in literature is on approximate inference in DBNs or approximation for learning HMMs, but not on approximate inference within HMMs, which we propose in this paper.
-Vithanage et al.~\cite{vithanage2006approximate} effectively use the $k$ most probable transitions and show that this minimizes the Kullback-Leibler divergence if restricting to $k$ transitions.
+Vithanage et al.~\cite{vithanage2006approximate} effectively use a top-$k$ approach, i.e., the $k$ most probable transitions, and show that this minimizes the Kullback-Leibler divergence if restricting to $k$ transitions.
 Contrary, we provide a more fine-grained error assertion.
+Also, when fixing $p$, one indirectly fixes $k$, too.

 \paragraph{Structure} The remainder of this paper is structured as follows: First, we introduce HMMs.
-Second, we explain our top-$p$ model and how to use it.
+Second, we explain our top-$p$ approaches, HMM$_{off}$ and HMM$_{on}$, and how to use it.
 Third, we provide a theoretical analysis of the error and bound the error.
-Fourth, we provide an empirical evaluation.
+Fourth, we provide an empirical evaluation including remarks on the implementation of both approaches.